rundeck/docs/docs/manual/workflow-steps/aws-athena.md

 ## Athena Query Workflow Step

 The **AWS / Athena / Query** plugin allows you to create a custom SQL query that it automatically sent to Athena as a workflow step when a Rundeck job is run or triggered.
-Upon the job completion, Rundeck will output a link straight to the results.
+Upon the job completion, Rundeck will output a link straight to the results and display the first 50 rows right in Rundeck.

 **Query**